-Today, Monday, March 26, at 12:09 p.m. marks the two-year anniversary of the day I accidentally met the man of my dreams…on a street corner, wholly by accident, and entirely in spite of myself.
+Sunday, March 26, at 12:09 p.m. marks the one-year anniversary of the day I accidentally met the man of my dreams — on a street corner, wholly by accident, and entirely in spite of myself.
 It happened at Fullerton and Clark.
 It happened just like in the movies.
 And I thank God every day that it happened to me.

-Happy Anniversary, Devyn Caldwell, Chicago’s esteemed Looper photo blogger.
-Thank you for spending another year of your life with me.
+Happy Anniversary, Devyn.
+Thank you for spending a year of your life with me.

 (The following recounts our chance meeting, originally told in Finding Love on Fullerton).

 (Photo: Devyn versus the security guard.
 Credit: Looper.)

 It all started way back in April of 2003.
 I had moved to Chicago to get over NYC’s post-9/11 angst.
 Like any self-respecting but single thirtysomething SGWM new in town, I (ahem) may have perused an Internet personal or two, and think I might have (really, who remembers?) posted a couple myself, to scope out the locals.